-3 months later, our participant delivered a 30-slide, 12 minute presentation.
+Three months later, our participant delivered a 12 minute 30-slide presentation.
 He outlined the background to the issues that he wanted to address in his business to a room of ‘strangers’ through simple diagrams and lots of photos.
 The work and ideas of his team were explained.
 The result of the effort was a re-organisation of the workplace, reducing product transportation by over 800 metres per unit and a saving of 3 hours of labour time per unit.

-The confidence in the presentation delivery gives us huge satisfaction in seeing the personal transformation of an individual now using meetings, data and presentations to drive continuous improvement.
+The confidence in the Manager Presentation delivery gives us huge satisfaction in seeing the personal transformation of an individual now using meetings, data and presentations to drive continuous improvement.
 Like all good Lean systems, there is no mystery, just simple ways to engage the knowledge and experience of the staff already present in every business.

 We are very proud of the improvements that all of our participants achieve in 3 months.